 2. In the left-side navigation pane, choose ALB > Server Groups.

-4. In the Modify health check dialog box, enable or disable health checks, or click Modify next to Advanced Settings to modify the health check settings.
+4. In the Modify Health Check dialog box, turn on or off Health Check.
+You can also click Modify next to Health Check Settings to modify the health check parameters.

 Warning

-• After health checks are disabled, ALB no longer checks the backend servers.
-If a backend server fails, traffic cannot be automatically switched to healthy backend servers.
+• After health checks are disabled, ALB no longer checks the health status of the backend servers.
+If a backend server is down, network traffic cannot be automatically switched to healthy backend servers.

 • If you specify a longer health check interval, more time is required for ALB to detect unhealthy backend servers.